dhimiterbundo/VueJS-Map-Modal/README.md

 Install GoogleMap from https://www.npmjs.com/package/vue2-google-maps .
 Create GoogleMap component and after use it as a modal with modal Component.

-- At Modal component there is a googleApi request to tranfortm coordinated into location String.
+- At Modal component there is a googleApi request to transform coordinated into location String.
 - Google Apis requeire a key to make the request ,
 - Remove the headers from request while it makes the requst because it will not work.